 Dying With a Will in Virginia

 If you pass away with a valid will, the property distribution process that ensues is significantly simpler than for those who die without one.
 In nearly every case, your property will be inherited exactly as you spelled out in your will.
-Not all testate estates — that is, those with a valid will in place — are created equally, though.
-Afew qualifications will ultimately decide how the probate court process will manage its property.
+Not all testate estates, referring to those with a valid will in place, are created equally, though.
+A few qualifications will ultimately decide how the probate court process will manage its property.

 Estates that include no real property and $50,000 or less in personal property are considered “small estates,” according to Virginia inheritance laws.
 These estates can avoid any sort of probate proceeding, as long as at least 60 days have passed since the individual’s death.
 But if an estate doesn’t meet the guidelines listed above for small estates, it will need to go through formal administration probate.

 For reference, real property is land or anything fixed to it, such as a home.
 The rest of the estate, like vehicles, furniture, technology, jewelry, investments and cash fall under personal property.
 However, non-probate assets, such as insurance policies and IRAs, are separate.

 Wills are meant to label exactly who will inherit what property, so how does Virginia handle the distribution of property from an intestate estate, one without a valid will?
 The answer: intestate succession laws that provide a hierarchy of heirs depending on their familial closeness to you.
 In fact, most inheritance laws are in place to protect intestate estates, as testate wills are usually fairly straightforward.

 When a decedent has not created a will, his or her estate must go through the Virginia probate process under its intestate succession laws.
 This ensures that the property within the estate goes where it’s supposed to.
 The court doesn’t do any hands-on management of the estate, though, so it will either select an executor or approve an executor the estate’s heirs have appointed.